 The Web of Origins Project

-WOO catalogs a wide range of products and their sources, exploring the entangled web of industrialisation and seeks to reveal how products and industries are directly or indirectly linked to social and environmental impacts—from ethical concerns and human well-being to ecological sustainability.
+WOO's ambition is to catalog a wide range of products and their sources, exploring the entangled web of industrialisation and seeks to reveal how products and industries are directly or indirectly linked to social and environmental impacts, from ethical concerns and human well-being to ecological sustainability.
+By making these connections publicly visible, WOO promotes transparency and empowers people to make informed choices and encourages a deeper understanding of the world’s interconnected industrial systems and supply chains.

 weboforigins.com is committed to providing truthful, unbiased, evidence-backed data based on existing and available information.
 While still in its early stages, the database will continue to grow and expect ongoing expansion and improvement over time.